 ARRs and FTRs served as an effective, but not total, offset against congestion.
 ARR and FTR revenues offset 88.8 percent of the total congestion costs in the Day-Ahead Energy Market and the balancing energy market within PJM for the 2011 to 2012 planning period.
-In the first ten months of the 2012 to 2013 planning period, total ARR and FTR revenues offset 89.9 percent of the congestion costs.
-FTRs were paid at 80.6 percent of the target allocation level for the 2011 to 2012 planning period, and at 69.5 percent of the target allocation level for the first ten months of the 2012 to 2013 planning period.
-Percent allocations for a planning period is not final until the end of the period.
+In the 2012 to 2013 planning period, total ARR and FTR revenues offset 92.6 percent of the congestion costs.
+FTRs were paid at 80.6 percent of the target allocation level for the 2011 to 2012 planning period, and at 67.8 percent of the target allocation level for the 2012 to 2013 planning period.
+Revenue adequacy, measured relative to target allocations for a planning period is not final until the end of the period.